psychopy/workshops/source/3hrs/codeComponents.rst

       thisCol='green'
     else:
       thisCol='red'
+Then inside your test component under Appearance > Color type :code:`thisCol` and "set every repeat"

-Code Components are obviously something that could get super-complex but you can accomplish a lot with quite simple Python commands (that now translate to JS!)
+Code Components could get super-complex but you can accomplish a lot with quite simple Python commands.

 Common coding issues
 ----------------------------